supervisely-ecosystem/supervisely-python-sdk-example/README.md

 You can try this example for yourself: VSCode project config, original image, and python script for this tutorial are ready on [GitHub](https://github.com/supervisely-ecosystem/supervisely-python-sdk-example).

-Whatche the video tutorial here:
+Watch the video tutorial here:

 <a href="https://youtu.be/Mp0BnWEujhA">
     <img src="https://user-images.githubusercontent.com/12828725/180598221-f92649d7-bcda-4f9d-94cc-fd1b4734a7c6.png" style="max-width:100%;">